sighupio/furyctl/README.md

 ### Reporting Issues

-In case you experience any problems, please [open a new issue](https://github.com/sighupio/furyctl/issues/new/choose).
+In case you experience any problems with `furyctl`, please [open a new issue](https://github.com/sighupio/furyctl/issues/new/choose) in GitHub.

 ## License

-This module is open-source and it's released under the following [LICENSE](LICENSE)
+This software is open-source and it's released under the following [LICENSE](LICENSE).

 <!-- </FOOTER> -->